TomasMadeja/pv204_Team_Project_Supercalifragilisticexpialidocious/README.md

 System.out.println(Util.bytesToHex(buff));
 ```

-This also showcases the existing api.
-This secure channel only provides option to create channel, establish it, and send/recieve data.
-User is responsible for tracking the size of their APDUS (exception is raised if APDU is too large).
+The secure channel only provides option to establish it, and send/recieve data.
+Its user is responsible for tracking the size of their APDUS (exception is raised if APDU is too large).